UT SOUTHWESTERN MEDICAL CENTER

 UBR E3 ligases in development and disease

-If you're interested in joining an energetic and dynamic lab, please contact us.
+If you're interested in joining an energetic and dynamic lab, email Ben with your letter of interest.

 GENE EXPRESSION DYNAMICS

 We recently showed CED-3 caspase and PMK-1 p38 MAPK inversely regulate the expression of over 300 genes to balance stress-responsive and developmental functions.
-We want to know how broadly caspases act in gene expression dynamics and how they achieve these outcomes.
+We want to know how broadly caspases and p38 MAPKs act in gene expression dynamics and how they alter the balance between protein degradation versus protein synthesis.
 We are using a big data approach including genomics, proteomics, and translatomics to address these questions.

-Across nematodes, flies, and mammals, classic cell death caspases have been found with critical non-apoptotic functions.
-Thus, non-apoptotic functions of cell death caspases are not peculiar to any metazoan branch but rather the rule for caspases.
+Across nematodes, flies, and mammals, classic cell death caspases have been found with critical non-canonical functions supporting cell vigor.
+Thus, non-canonical functions of cell death caspases are not peculiar to any metazoan branch but rather the rule for caspases.
 We want to know how a given caspase with both cell death and cell vigor functions is differentially regulated.
 We are using genetic and biochemical methods to address this question.

 We recently showed that the CED-3 caspase required a UBR-type E3 ubiquitin ligase to efficiently cleave and degrade LIN-28 in vivo.
 We further showed that the caspase and E3 ligase may form a complex.
-We want to know how proteolytic factors differentially recognizes substrates.
+We want to know how proteolytic factors recognize distinct substrates to achieve diverse functions.
 We are using biochemical and biophysical methods to address this question.

 Non-Canonical Caspase Activity Antagonizes p38 MAPK Stress-Priming Function to Support Development